LarisaPk/Birdnest_back/README.md

 PILOT_URL = "https://assignments.reaktor.com/birdnest/pilots/"
 ```

-- Go to the project directory using CLI and run `npm install`
+- Go to the project's root directory using CLI and run `npm install`

 Everything should be installed now.

 ## Usage

-- In the project directory using CLI run `npm run dev`<br />
+- In the project's root directory using CLI run `npm run dev`<br />
   Server should be working by now on port 3001.

 - Go to http://localhost:3001/api/drones/now it should return the JSON data about the drones